Quest-in/FlipNBurn/README.md

-### 'Questin's Block 3
+### Flip N' Burn

-This mod adds the Block 3 iteration of Superheavy into the game.
+This Mod Adds Block 3 Hardware to KSP, and some Block 1 and 2 soon enough.

 Dependencies: